Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Definition: Trust where the trustee has the power to decide how and when to distribute income and capital to beneficiaries.

-Explanation: The trustee may choose to distribute trust funds to beneficiaries in any manner he or she deems most appropriate.
+Explanation: The trustee may choose to distribute the trust funds to the beneficiaries in the manner he or she deems most appropriate.

-Definition: A trust created upon the death of the grantor to manage and distribute his or her assets according to his or her wishes.
+Definition: Trust created upon the death of the settlor to manage and distribute his assets according to his wishes.

-Explanation: A trust that takes effect after the death of the original owner and distributes assets according to his or her instructions.
+Explanation: A trust that comes into effect after the death of the original owner and distributes assets according to their instructions.

 Share buyback

-Definition: Process by which a company buys back its own shares held by a shareholder.
+Definition: The process by which a company buys back its own shares held by a shareholder.

-Explanation: The company buys stock from its owners, which can be used to restructure ownership or transfer assets.
+Explanation: The company buys shares from its owners, which can be used to restructure ownership or transfer assets.

 Holding company

-Definition: Company created to hold and manage shares of other companies.
+Definition: A company created to hold and manage shares of other companies.

-Explanation: A company that owns interests in other businesses, often used for management and tax reasons.
+Explanation: A company that owns stakes in other businesses, often used for management and tax reasons.

 Definition: Deduction to reduce taxable capital gains realized on the sale of shares.